 Elyse H. Lee

-Elyse is a creative and operator.
-In her day-to-day, Elyse is the Chief of Staff to The Space Between, a fund centered on reimagining the systems that govern human life—business, education, time, land, money, healing.
+Elyse is a multidisciplinary creative and operator.
+In her day-to-day, she is the Chief of Staff to The Space Between, a fund centered on reimagining the systems that govern human life—business, education, time, land, money, healing.
 Elyse is also co-founder of namuna, a 501c3 church uplifting the most impactful guides, wisdom keepers, communities, and sacred sites helping shape the transformation of global consciousness.
 Through her shop, she curates collections to share the stories, treasures, and crafts of the artisans she meets along her travels.

 Before her current roles, Elyse spent over a decade specializing in philanthropy and social impact.
 She was a Fellow at Stanford University, and led the impact measurement initiative at Stanford University’s Center on Philanthropy and Civil Society.
 Elyse freelanced as an Experience Designer, producing impactful gatherings and designing interior environments.
 Across her work, she has worked with artist collectives, venture capital funds, and companies such as Vine Ventures, Othership, 4DX Ventures, Ambrook, United Nations Capital Development Fund, Acumen, Omidyar Network, and individual philanthropists and family offices.